Radiotherapy for thyroid cancer

 Radiotherapy may be used for people with medullary thyroid cancer who have a high risk of cancer coming back in the neck after surgery.
 Or if some parts of the cancer could not be removed with surgery, or if it has spread to other parts of the body.

 Anaplastic thyroid cancer

 Before you start your treatment, it needs to be carefully planned.
-Planning makes sure that the radiotherapy is aimed precisely at your cancer so that it causes the least possible damage to the surrounding healthy tissue.
+Planning makes sure that the radiotherapy is aimed precisely at the cancer.
+This means it causes the least possible damage to the surrounding healthy tissue.

 Radiotherapy can cause general side effects such as tiredness (fatigue).